Allegheny County Police And Corrections Officers Unions Sue Over COVID-19 Vaccine Mandate

 The city does not have a vaccinate mandate but in a letter to his rank and file, Chief Scott Schubert implored his officers to get vaccinated after Officer Brian Rowland died of COVID.

-“I cannot bear the thought of attending another heartbreaking funeral or watching our brothers and sister suffer while fighting this disease,” he said.MORE NEWS: U.S. Rep. Mike Doyle Won't Seek Reelection In 2022
+“I cannot bear the thought of attending another heartbreaking funeral or watching our brothers and sister suffer while fighting this disease,” he said.MORE NEWS: Pa.
+State Representative Summer Lee Announces Bid For Congress

 A judge will hear arguments on this request for an injunction at the end of November.